9 Easy Tips to Help Your Child Become an Avid Traveller

 When I talk to families who want to travel more with their kids, they often ask how we get our kids to travel so well.
 The truth is, there isn’t a magic formula.
 In actuality, our kids are good travellers because we’ve exposed them often to the life of a traveller.

 Really, raising an avid traveller involves presenting your kids with an opportunity to experience the world and inspire travel.
 Doing this often, regardless of whether it’s far away or close to home, will help plant the travel bug in them.

 In the past few months, and especially since we've been here in Mexico, we’ve had a chance to think about how to encourage kids to be worldwide travellers.
 Here are a few of our tips, to help your kids become avid travellers.

 Ready for a change?
 Take the first step to living a life of full time travel.

 1. Start encouraging your kids to be an avid traveller when they're young

 I really don’t think you’re ever too young to travel.
 Even if you’re a little baby!
 Getting your kids to start travelling at a young age helps them get used to the unpredictability that comes with travel.

 Strict nap times go out the window when you travel.
 As do specific meal time routines or bedtime habits.
 Having a bit of flexibility in your babies' daily schedule helps introduce them to the flexibility that comes with the life of a traveller.

 2. Start with small and manageable trips

-You don’t have to start with big adventures to get your kids to start travelling.
+You don't jump into a big adventure like visiting England with your kids to get your kids to start travelling.
 We started with a small weekend road trip when our babies were young.